A New People

 When in the Course of human Events, it becomes necessary for one People to dissolve the Political Bands which have connected them with another, and to assume among the Powers of the Earth, the separate and equal Station to which the Laws of Nature and of Nature’s God entitle them, a decent Respect to the Opinions of Mankind requires that they should declare the Causes which impel them to the Separation, says the ■Declaration of Independence.

-Ordo did not have to denote a linear arrangement, but it also could: moving through territories, Roman military happened to face local people, some in groups for welcome, some in battle formations, more or less as here, in the motion picture ■The Eagle.
-The people are not new to the Roman, they are Scottish.
+Ordo did not have to denote a linear arrangement, but it also could: moving through territories, Roman military happened to face local people, some in groups for welcome, and some in battle formations, more or less as here, in the motion picture ■The Eagle.
+The people are not new to the Roman; they are Scottish.

 We can caption the image:

-In short, the picture shows the Scottish doing what the Great Seal says Americans have done.
+Se Ordo Caledonicus secludit.
+The Scottish are in the process of doing what the Great Seal says Americans have done.

 Secludit is the 3rd person singular praesens of secludere, the very verb to derive seclum and seclorum from.